-Last week, the Core team discussed whether websites running on WordPress version 3.7 should be updated automatically.
+Last week, the Core team discussed whether to automatically update websites running on WordPress version 3.7.
 And Matt Mullenweg breaks a lance for the new editor in his blog post "We Called it Gutenberg for a Reason".
-We also show how a simple SSL certificate can speed up your WordPress site tremendously.
+We also show how a simple SSL certificate can speed up your WordPresssite tremendously.

-Google recently started sending warnings to the operators of unencrypted sites .
+Google recently started sending warnings to operators of unencrypted pages.
 Because as of Chrome version 62, the browser brands many HTTP-site as "not secure".
 This is the perfect time for site operators who have not yet taken the step to switch to HTTPS now.
-Because in addition to a plus in security, an SSL certificate also brings a significant performance boost.
+Because besides a plus in security, an SSL certificate also brings a significant performance boost.
 We show you how WordPress benefits from HTTPS and how you can find out whether your host offers the particularly fast HTTP/2.

-In response to increased queries and misconceptions from customers, Vladimir Simovic of Perun.net explains in his podcast briefly and understandably what types of caching there are and what benefits they bring to your WordPress site .
-He also uses a simple pizza analogy to show what caching can't do.
+In response to increased queries and misconceptions from customers, Vladimir Simovic from Perun.net explains in his podcast briefly and understandably what types of caching there are and what advantages they bring for your WordPresssite .
+He also uses a simple pizza analogy to show what caching cannot do.

-TheTorqueMag explain what constitutes the "mobile friendliness" of your WordPress site , why it is essential nowadays and how you can test the mobile optimization of your site .
-In addition, the colleagues have simple optimization tips in the bag, which you can implement in no time.
+TheTorqueMag explain what constitutes the "mobile friendliness" of your WordPress-site , why this is essential nowadays and how you can test the mobile optimization of your site .
+They also have some simple optimization tips that you can implement in no time at all.

-In phishing attacks, hackers use authentic-looking websites or emails to try to obtain sensitive information (such as login or credit card information) from unsuspecting users.
-According to figures from security provider Sucuri, this type of attack has been increasing dramatically recently.
+In phishing attacks, hackers try to obtain sensitive information (e.g. login data or credit card information) from unsuspecting users by using authentic-looking websites or emails.
+According to figures from the security provider Sucuri, this type of attack has been increasing dramatically recently.

 8 Chrome extensions hacked

-In the last three months, eight Chrome Add Ons were hacked and Cloudflare login data was stolen.
+Eight Chrome add ons have been hacked and Cloudflare login details stolen in the last three months.
 4.8 million website owners were affected by the attack.
-Wordfence founder and CEO Mark Maunder explains which Chrome extensions were attacked and how hackers go about so-called supply chain attacks.
+Wordfence Founder and CEO Mark Maunder explains which Chrome extensions were attacked and how hackers proceed in so-called supply chain attacks.

 Gutenberg 1.0 released

-Last week the first official full version of the new WordPress editor Gutenberg was released.
-Already in the run-up the opinions about the Plugin were at least divided.
-One of the first systematic reviews of the project was compiled by the colleagues at Elegant Themes .
-From the aimed 100,000 active installations, which Matt Mullenweg had announced in the summer, the Plugin is with up-to-date 2,000 Installs still far away.
+Last week, the first official full version of the new WordPress editor Gutenberg was released.
+Even beforehand, opinions about pluginwere at least divided.
+One of the first systematic reviews of the project was compiled by the colleagues from Elegant Themes.
+With currently 2,000 installations, pluginis still a long way from the target of 100,000 active installations announced by Matt Mullenweg in the summer.

 We called it Gutenberg for a reason

-Matt Mullenweg, WP co-founder and CEO of Automattic, has published a comprehensive plea for the Gutenberg editor in his blog: "It's time for WordPress ' next big thing, the thing that helps us deal with our challenges and opportunities.
+Matt Mullenweg, WP co-founder and CEO of Automattic, has published a comprehensive plea for the Gutenberg editor in his blog: "It's time for WordPress' next big thing, the thing that helps us deal with our challenges and opportunities.
 The thing that changes the world.
-Gutenberg ."
-After Mullenweg emphasizes how web designers and agencies, Plugin- and Theme-developers, core-committers, webhosts and WP-users benefit from the new editor, he also finds clear words for Gutenberg-critics.
+Gutenberg."
+After Mullenweg emphasises how web designers and agencies, plugin and theme developers, core committers, web hosts and WP users benefit from the new editor, he also finds clear words for Gutenberg critics.